 Clarity is also important for another reason.
-I am discussing nondual thinking, mysticism, etc., These topics often get woolly or saccharine treatment in non-academic forums.
+I am often discussing nondual thinking, mysticism, etc., These topics often get woolly or saccharine treatment in non-academic forums.
 In the latter case I am speaking especially of the fuzzy language in the New Age.

 I hesitate to even use some terms lest I be misunderstood, because of the popular connotations.
 If you are looking for pop philosophy, gurus or secret teachings, you won’t find anything like that here.

 Are you an armchair philosopher, or have you actually experienced other cultures and explored philosophical ideas outside of the Western world?
 Examples?